CNAG-Biomedical-Informatics/cbicall/docs-site/docs/pipelines/wes-wgs-single.md

 ## Purpose

-This pipeline processes **one sample** at a time and produces a high-quality, filtered VCF suitable for downstream analysis.
-It automatically adapts to:
+This pipeline processes **one sample** at a time and produces a filtered VCF and gVCF organized for downstream tools and project QC.
+It automatically adapts
+to:

 - **WES**: restricted to an exome interval list
 - **WGS**: whole genome (no interval restriction)